nrdgrrrl/IRC-Chatbot/README.md

    - `!model <name>` - Switch to a different model
    - `!temperature <value>` - Adjust response temperature
    - `!max_tokens <value>` - Adjust maximum response length

+### Model Selection

+The bot supports multiple models with different characteristics:

+1. **tinyllama** (Default, CPU-friendly):
+   - Fastest response time
+   - Lowest memory usage (~2GB RAM)
+   - Good for basic conversations
+   - Best for systems with limited resources

+2. **mistral** (Recommended, Balanced):
+   - Better response quality
+   - Moderate memory usage (~4GB RAM)
+   - Good balance of speed and quality
+   - Works well on modern CPUs

+To switch models:
+1. Edit `config.json` and change the `model` field
+2. Or use the `--model` command-line argument
+3. Or use the `!model` command in chat

 ### Watching the Bots Interact